 The Annapurna Circuit Trek is one of Nepal’s most well-known treks.
 It passes through incredibly diverse landscapes, from lush green valleys to the Thorong Pass, with the majestic Annapurna massif as an utmost adventure.

-It is also an excellent alternative for experienced trekkers who want to deal with an epic Nepal trek on a budget because permit costs are minimal and guides are not mandatory.
+It is also an excellent alternative for experienced trekkers who want to deal with an epic Nepal trek on a budget because permit costs are minimal and guides are mandatory.

 The Annapurna Circuit is rich with breathtaking scenery, yet it is not without flaws.
 In recent years, extensive road construction has significantly changed the nature of the trip.

 In this guide to Annapurna Circuit, we will cover all you need to know to plan the perfect trek, including a suggested itinerary, practical information, and more.
 We’ll also talk about the best Annapurna Circuit Trekking side trips and add-on treks for those seeking to extend their Himalayas expedition.

 Annapurna Circuit Trekking transforms us into adventurers and teaches us about the survival of the fittest and struggles for existence.
 As a result, it is a beautiful place to visit if you are interested in natural phenomena.